Funds Availability Policy

 Identification will also be requested from those individuals that were conducting business with the credit union prior to the effective date of the member identification requirements.
 This is because original documentation was not obtained with the opening of the account or the credit union is unable to form a reasonable belief that it knows the true identity of the existing account holder.

 In all cases, protection of our member’s identity and confidentiality is the credit union’s pledge to you.
-Kellogg Company Employees Federal Credit Union appreciates your patience and understanding as we all do our part in complying with the account identification procedures required by the federal USA Patriot Act of 2001.
+Kellogg Midwest Federal Credit Union appreciates your patience and understanding as we all do our part in complying with the account identification procedures required by the federal USA Patriot Act of 2001.